The Toledo Riverside Hospital was in existence for almost a century. It was surrounded by crackled pavement and became a crumbling ruin.

 He was almost as wild as a 8-cup-coffe-drinking monkey.
 The ladder was the most essential piece of equipment that the rest of us needed.
 It was quickly found.
 We began the perilous climb towards the window entrance with our legs clicking.

+Office furniture and files were also left behind.
 It was almost like entering a world without everything.
 The air is dry and stagnant, but the glass holds blood and patient records.
 The windows are blasted like an explosion, scattering broken pieces across filthy lab floors.
 Lower floors were filled by surgical and examination rooms, where water had seeped in.
 The air smelled like water.

 It is amazing to see something so strange, such as a surgical table abandoned during a procedure and never recovered.
 The tray cart holding surgical instruments can still be found on the operating table.
 Over time, first aid supplies that are blood-soaked and needles are being abandoned more frequently.
 My feet were partially submerged in water from the broken pipes as I stood at the counter.